porcinus/FreeplayBatteryDaemon/README.md

 Note : In MCP3X21A case, RSOC is based on a curve recover after real world testing.

 # Todo
-LC709203F still report wrong RSOC maybe because of HG−CVR algorithm that detect impedance of the line as battery with huge wear.
-Fully charged battery is okay but battery drop to 0% at 3.50v.

 # History
 - 0.1a : Initial release, PreAlpha stage, MCP3X21A not fully tested.